bongaquino/k8s-secupi-gateway/infra-aws/iam/docs/ufw-commands.md

 sudo ufw allow from 112.200.100.154 to any # Bong's IP

 # Backend Server
-sudo ufw allow from 52.77.36.120 to any    # Koneksi Staging Backend
+sudo ufw allow from 52.77.36.120 to any    # bongaquino Staging Backend
 ```

 ## Removing Rules